Reinforcement learning-based architecture search for quantum machine learning: Methods

 \subsection{Encoding circuit generation}

-The overall workflow of the circuit generation process based on MuZero, denoted in the following as MuZero circuit search, is shown in Fig.~\ref{fig: concept_layout}.
-The RL agent builds quantum circuits in a layered structure, where each gate operator is applied to every accessible qubit in a layered fashion.
-Two-qubit gates are considered in a linear nearest neighbour entangling configuration between the qubits.
-An exemplary layout of the layered structure is shown in Fig.~\ref{fig: layered_circ}.
-Although a more flexible structure is generally possible, it comes with the caveat of a rapidly growing search space, in which good solutions might be rare to find.
-In addition, we have found the layered structure to perform very well in our benchmark calculations compared to a flexible structure as is discussed in more detail in Section~\ref{sec: numerical results}.
+The workflow of the circuit generation process based on MuZero, denoted in the following as MCS, is shown in Fig.~\ref{fig: concept_layout}.
+The RL agent constructs quantum circuits using a layered structure where each gate operator is applied to all accessible qubits.
+Two-qubit gates are applied in a linear nearest-neighbor configuration.
+Figure~\ref{fig: layered_circ} shows a typical example of such a layered circuit.
+Although a more flexible structure is generally possible, full flexibility poses a major challenge due to the exponentially growing search space, which makes it difficult to find optimal solutions.
+This is confirmed by our benchmarks in Sec.~\ref{sec: numerical results} which show a better performance of the layered structure compared to its more flexible counterpart.

-The action set of the RL framework, i.e., the set of gates available to the agent, is listed in Table~\ref{tab: action_set}.
-While additional one and multi-qubit gates could be considered, we limit the selection to those primarily used in PQCs for QML to reduce the search space.
+The action set of the RL algorithm chosen for the remainder of the manuscript is listed in Tab.~\ref{tab: action_set}.
+While additional one and multi-qubit gates could be considered, we limit the selection to those primarily used in encoding circuits for QML to reduce the search space.
 Rotational gates are employed to encode input features or manipulate the quantum state.
-Besides linear data encoding, we also included gates with nonlinear transformations of the data using $\tan^{-1}(x)$.
-In our approach, we avoid trainable weights and instead use fixed angles.
-This allows the MuZero circuit search to optimize the angles implicitly by selecting gates and angles that lead to an optimal reward.
-The fixed angles are given by $\frac{\pi}{n}$ with $n \in \{1,2,3,4,8\}$.
+Besides linear data encoding, we also include gates with nonlinear transformations of the data using $\arctan(x)$.
+In our approach, we use fixed circuit parameters instead of trainable ones.
+This allows the MCS to optimize the parameters implicitly by selecting gates that lead to an optimal reward.
+The fixed parameters are given by $\pi/n$ with $n \in \{1,2,3,4,8\}$.
 The total number of qubits must be predefined and, in our implementation, is always the number of features of the ML problem, ensuring that each feature is represented once in every layer.
 While it is conceptually reasonable to allow the agent to choose the number of qubits, we do not consider this to reduce the complexity of the actions.
+In general, the action set can be adapted to match the hardware-specific native gate set.